Explore your skin microbiome

 HOW CAN MY SKINCARE ROUTINE SUPPORT MY MICROBIOME?

-Essentially based on bacteria, the objective of microbiome centred skin care is to maintain optimum health of the skin so it has the strength to combat anything that could compromise the skin barrier or result in ongoing skincare concerns such as breakouts, signs of ageing, dullness.
+Essentially based on bacteria, the objective of microbiome centered skin care is to maintain optimum health of the skin so it has the strength to combat anything that could compromise the skin barrier or result in ongoing skincare concerns such as breakouts, signs of ageing, dullness.
 Homeostasis of the microbiome is a gateway to reducing or preventing more visible or aggressive skincare concerns.

-To care for your skin microbiome, there are an array of prebiotic (to feed existing good bacteria), postbiotic (byproducts of bacteria) and probiotic (to add good bacteria) options available as well as utilising products to remove imbalancing bacteria.
+To care for your skin microbiome, there are an array of prebiotic (to feed existing good bacteria), postbiotic (byproducts of bacteria) and probiotic (to add good bacteria) options available as well as utilizing products to remove imbalancing bacteria.

-Other ways to preserve your skin flora include:
+Ways to preserve your skin flora include:

-• Avoid harsh soaps and washes to preserve the pH level and opt for non-fragranced products.
+- Avoid harsh soaps and washes to preserve the pH level and opt for non-fragranced products.

-• Don’t over cleanse or exfoliate removing natural bacteria.
+- Don’t over cleanse or exfoliate removing natural bacteria.

-• Be aware of your overall microbiome - it’s thought that imbalances in, for instance, your gut will impact your skin microbiome.
+- Be aware of your overall microbiome - it’s thought that imbalances in, for instance, your gut will impact your skin microbiome.

-• Support a healthy skin barrier and build repairing products into your routine.
+- Support a healthy skin barrier and build repairing products into your routine.

 For more information on the skin microbiome and for assistance on your personal skincare recipe, contact our team at askINKEY.